How Attending a British Summer School Changed Nikita’s Life

 Nikita’s message to young people considering joining Academic Summer is clear: “You should absolutely go for it.
 You’ll learn new things, meet people from all over the world and come away with memories that last a lifetime.
 The experience really prepares you for the future, whether that’s studying abroad, working internationally or just becoming more confident in yourself.”

 Academic Summer offers a unique blend of education and adventure.
-Students from around the globe have an unprecedented opportunity to enhance their English skills while exploring subjects that interest them, all within the supportive and engaging environment that Nikita describes.
-With experienced educators and a focus on both academic and personal growth, it’s no wonder students leave with lasting friendships, improved language skills and a greater sense of independence.
+Students from around the globe have an unprecedented opportunity to enhance their English skills while exploring subjects or career pathways that interest them, all within the supportive and engaging environment that Nikita describes.
+With experienced teachers and a focus on both academic and personal growth, it’s no wonder students leave with lasting friendships, improved language skills and a greater sense of independence and confience.

 A life-changing journey

-For Nikita, attending Academic Summer was a pivotal experience, one that helped shape his path and opened doors to future opportunities.
-Whether you’re looking to improve your English, prepare for higher education, or simply explore a new country a British summer school offers an unforgettable experience.
+For Nikita, attending Academic Summer was a pivotal experience, one that opened doors to future opportunities.
+Whether you’re looking to improve your English, prepare for university, or simply explore a new country a British summer school offers an unforgettable experience.

 As Nikita says, “It’s not just about learning, it’s about growing as a person, making lifelong friends and gaining the confidence to face the future.”

-Children 7-17 can join us at DLD College in London Westminster in 2025 while 10 to 17-year-olds can attend a British summer school at David Game College in London City.
-We also welcome 7-17 year-olds to our camp in the English countryside at the prestigious Sidcot School, near Bristol
+Children 7-17 can join us at DLD College in London Westminster in 2026 to experience London or join one our career pathways (Get Ready for Entrepreneurship, Medicine, Engineering and Future Gen Study).
+We also welcome 7-17 year-olds to our summer camp in the British countryside at Sidcot School, near Bristol